Mykol71/posos/msposapp/README.md

   ```

-2. Staging (Assign to a customer, install OS, and run application installation from media):
+2. Staging (Install OS, and run application installation from media):

 	Prepare the linux boot volume, combine with added required pieces needed for deployment from managed services for the application installation, run through the installation process, then commit to the resulting container.

   ```
-01/18/2019 10:27 AM
+02/01/2019 12:17 AM
 ┏━━━━━━━━━
 ┃🌷 POS Cloud Menu
 ┣━